 I love an app that switches to English.
 And this app does.
 If you need by the minute acesss to when the train, metro, bus or tram are coming, then this is the app for you.
 It even updates during delays.
 I love that the BKK has an app, but the public transportation is so consitent that I usually just use the app during late night hours, when they have alternate routes.

 Moving to a city with great public transportation is great, but there are those times where a car is necessary.
 So instead of paying high cab fares to get your stuff from Ikea for example, I use the only e-carsharing service in the city, GreenGo.hu.
 The rates are cheap and the app makes finding a car easy.
-To receive 100 free minutes, please send your email to Info@Blackgirlinbudapest.com and in the subject line write Greengo Free Minutes and I will send you the coupon link.
+To receive 100 free minutes, and upon complete registration you will receive free driving time to your account.

 I use google maps for all my transportation needs.
 You can even download the offline map of the city before you arrive.
 In Budapest alone, I have noticed that the driving directions tend to tell me to make illegal turns, so be aware of that.